Pan American-Grace Airways: Accidents

 January 22, 1943 - Douglas DC-3A - Flight 9 flying regular schedule between Santiago, Chile and Lima, Peru - One hour after leaving Arequipa Airport and then after 3 PM the crew reported via radio that it was flying over Ocoña River, the DC-3 crashed on the slopes of Guayuri Grande Hill in the province of Caraveli, Department of Arequipa, Peru.
 Ten passengers and three crew members on board were killed but one passenger survived.

 August 23, 1937 - Douglas DC-2-118A NC14298 "Santa Elena" - Operating a revenue flight from Mendoza, Argentina to Cordoba, Argentina - The DC-2 crashed and burned and was a total loss.
 The accident occurred 20 miles north of San Luis, Argentina.
 There were the three crew members on board and they were killed in the accident.

 June 19, 1938 - Douglas DC-2-118A NC14272 "Santa Lucia" - Flying a revenue flight from Santiago, Chile to Arica, Chile - The aircraft crashed in the Andes Mountains with all four persons on board lost.
 The aircraft was not found until February 1941 by native Indians.

 June 26, 1941 - Sikorsky S-43 NC16928 - Operating a training flight at Rio de Janeiro Santos Dumont Airport - While on a training mission, the flight crashed into Guanabara Bay after the aircraft contacted the water in a nose-down attitude and then overturned and sank.
 The aircraft was a total loss but all four crew on board survived.

-Unknown Date 1942 - Douglas DC-2-118A NC14292 "Santa Silvia" - Operating as a revenue flight between Arequipa, Peru, and Lima, Peru - The DC-2 crashed while en route but all five persons on board survived.
+Unknown Date 1942 - Douglas DC-2-118A NC14292 "Santa Silvia" - Operating as a revenue flight between Arequipa, Peru, and Lima, Peru - The DC-2 crashed while en route; all five persons on board survived.

 January 22, 1943 - Douglas DC-3A-399 NC33645 - Flying a revenue flight from Santiago, Chile to Arequipa, Peru to Lima, Peru - Fifty minutes after departing Arequipa, the DC-3 crashed into a 13,000-foot mountain peak in the Andes Mountains.
 The cause was continued flight into instrument conditions, which was against company procedures.
 There were four crew members that all died in the accident and 14 of the 15 passengers were also lost.

 July 31, 1944 - Douglas DC-2-118A NC14268 "Santa Ana" - The DC-2 crashed at Arajuna, Ecuador under unknown circumstances.
 The number of occupants is unknown or if any were lost in the accident.

 January 4, 1945 - Douglas DC-3A NC19470 - Operating an illegal flight from Limatambo Airport, Peru - Two mechanics and two unknown persons boarded the aircraft and departed Lima.
 The flight crashed 5 miles south of Chorrillos, Peru.
 All four occupants were killed.

 October 29, 1962 - Douglas DC-7B N51702 - Flying a revenue flight from La Paz, Bolivia to Miami, Florida - The DC-7B crashed on takeoff from La Paz El Alto Airport.
 All 6 crew members and 36 passengers survived the incident but the aircraft was a total loss.